Conti (ransomware): 2022 Leaks

-Views expressed in the leaks include support for Vladimir Putin, Vladimir Zhirinovsky, antisemitism (including towards Volodymyr Zelenskyy).
+Views expressed in the leaks include support for Vladimir Putin, Vladimir Zhirinovsky and antisemitism especially against Volodymyr Zelenskyy.
 A member known as Patrick repeated several false claims made by Putin about Ukraine.
 Patrick lives in Australia and may be a Russian citizen.
 Some messages show an obsession with Brian Krebs.

 The messages use mat heavily.
-Messages containing homophobia, misogyny and references to child abuse were also found.
+Messages containing homophobia, misogyny, and references to child abuse were also found.

+2025 Leaks

+In May 2025 a whistleblower going by the alias GangExposed began naming members of the gang on Telegram:

+GangExposed claimed to have three goals: